 - 1. Water features, fountains and pools must be designed, fabricated and installed by a certified fountain and/or pool contractor. - 2.
 Fountain contractor must submit complete shop drawings and details to THE MART for review and approval prior to fabrication. - 3.
-Where water features are designed as a pool of standing water, a pump equipment room must be provided to maintain proper water level, chlorination, etc., per industry standards or as required by code (any and/or all governing bodies). - 4.
-Where pump equipment rooms are required, a main shut off valve that feeds the system is required.
-A secondary shut off is required between the pump equipment and the pool.
+Weight of fixture and the location to be placed must be reviewed and approved by THE MART's structural engineer, at Tenant's cost, prior to any work.
+Structural Engineer is noted below: